 Thanks be to God that Peppy, Nicole, David, and Margie had last Thanksgiving together.

 She was survived by her daughter Cheryl A. Brandt of Boynton Beach.
 FL, granddaughter Nicole E. Cebula, her sister Marion (Peppy) Schafer, her nieces and nephews David Schafer, Susan Ikenhofer, Betsy Abraham, Carol Forezzi, Linda Forezzi, Keith Vincent, Terry Vrooman, Robert Vrooman, Jessica Reinhardt, and several grand nieces and nephews.
 She was predeceased by her Husband, Howard F. Brandt, her longtime partner Anthony Zembrello, her siblings, Marie Albert, Joan Vrooman, Pearl Forezzi, Kathleen (Kate) Niles, Robert Reinhardt, Edna (Honey) Vincent, and John Reinhardt.

 Due to the pandemic and safety being a priority, a private viewing for family will be held at Lyons Funeral Home on Thursday, January 21, at 11:00am, followed by a public procession and burial in Holy Sepulchre Cemetery at noon.
 Everyone is invited to join in the procession to the cemetery and are requested to meet at the funeral home by 11:30.
 Flowers can be sent to Lyons Funeral Home, or donations can be made to the American Cancer Society.
 A Roman Catholic memorial mass and celebration of life will be announced and held once restrictions are lifted and it is safer to gather.

-To plant a tree in memory of Martha Brandt, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Martha Brandt, please visit our Tree Store